cobi-bike/DevKit/README.md

 Bonus points for directly tweaking the code e.g. subscribing to additional data from the COBI.js data stream or adding fancy visualizations!

-## Getting started with a new project
+## Let's get started with your first project

 It only takes a few lines of javascript to turn web apps into a COBI module: